Caradrina meralis (Morrison, 1875)

 Photograph copyright: Merrill A. Peterson

-Caradrina meralis is a small to medium-sized moth (FW length 12–16 mm) with gray forewings marked with blackish gray or dark brown in the orbicular and reniform spots that is most common in dry forests and shrubland in our region.
+Caradrina meralis is a small to medium-sized moth (FW length 12–16 mm) that is most common in dry forests and shrubland in our region.
+It has gray forewings marked with blackish gray or dark brown in the orbicular and reniform spots.
 The forewing is relatively short and appears squared-off at the outer margin.
 The color is slightly powdery gray with a slight brownish cast, darker pure gray toward the outer margin and on the costa.
 The basal, antemedial, and postmedial lines are gray, double, and filled with the ground color.
 The basal and antemedial lines are faint, often only visible as a dark dot on the costa.
 The postmedial line has a weakly scalloped medial component and a smooth outer one; it is drawn sharply toward the base at the costa and divided into two straight transverse sections elsewhere, one lateral to the reniform spot and the other below the spot to the trailing margin.
 The postmedial line is pale and undulating, evident across the wing.
 The terminal line is faint.
 The fringe is concolorous with the dark terminal area.
 The orbicular and reniform spots are similar, dark with dark black-brown filling.
 The orbicular spot is small and round, rarely absent, and the reniform spot is bar-like or weakly kidney-shaped.
 No claviform spot is present.
 The hindwing is pale whitish gray with a darker gray margin, thin dark terminal line, and pale fringe.
 The head and thorax are gray, similar to the forewing color.
 The male antenna is filiform.

 This species is common to abundant in moist, open grasslands and oak woodlands at low elevations west of the Cascades, and in open forests, clear-cuts, and meadows of the Coast Range, Cascades, and Rocky Mountains.
 It is particularly abundant in open ponderosa pine forests at middle elevations along the east slope of the Cascades and in the Rocky Mountain region.